nogibjj/IDS-706_rg361_ind-proj-3/README.md

 This repositroy contains files to perform ETL operations in ``Databricks`` using ``PySpark``, ``Python``, ``Delta Tables``  and ``SQL``

+Please watch the [Youtube Video](https://youtu.be/zHCgdnUn5V4) for a brief overview and a demo of ETL operations in Databricks Workspace.

 The base repo has been created from [Week-11 Mini-Project](https://github.com/nogibjj/IDS-706_rg361_week-11) and modified as per requirements.

 Created on on 15-Nov-2023